 How do I buy it?
 There's no link on the home page!
 There is a link in the program, Help->Purchase, which takes you to the MakeMKV purchase page.

 Why can't I pay with PayPal?
 Talk to PayPal about that.
 Some time back, they decided to "virtue signal" to media companies that they don't support piracy, so they refuse to provide payment service to people they decide are supporting piracy.
-While you can still buy pirated stuff on eBay, you can't pay for tools that COULD be used for piracy, if anyone complains.
+While you can still use PayPal to buy pirated stuff on eBay, you can't pay for tools that COULD be used for piracy, if anyone complains.
 And, if you're posting messages about using MakeMKV to rip rental disks to add them to your collection, you are proving their allegations.

 Why does it cost more in my country than in the United States?
 Mike has told the payment processor that the software is priced at US$50.
 The processor collects money based on your home country, and takes care of currency conversion, taxes, and fees required by your home country.
 These fees can be significant; VAT in some regions is ridiculous.
 The US doesn't have a nation-wide sales tax at this time, so comparing the US price to other countries is usually going to make you wonder.